-The cost of living is 12% below the national average, and the median home price is $160,000.
+The cost of living meets the national average, and the median home price is $305,000.
 Forty-eight percent of the population is age 45 or better, and 55% of locals hold at least a four year college degree.
-Norris has grown by 25% within the last decade or two, and the crime rate is below the national average.
+Norris has grown by 14% within the last decade, and the crime rate is well below the national average.
 Racial diversity has not yet arrived.

-Residents cherish Norris' Norman Rockwell-like quality, with its bungalows and cute town square.
-Evening concerts, a farmers' market and festivals in the town square help create a sense of community, as does the walking trail that winds its way past every residence in town.
+Residents cherish Norris' Norman Rockwell-like quality, with its colorful doll houses and cute town square.
+Evening concerts, a farmers' market and festivals in the square help create a sense of community, as does the walking trail that winds its way past nearly every residence in town.
 Traffic problems are non-existent.

 And while Norris feels a thousand miles away from modern life, it is really a bedroom community of nearby Oak Ridge (population 27,000) and Knoxville (population 655,000), so the staples of daily life, such as shopping areas, restaurants, museums, sporting venues and the rest, are just a few minutes away.

 The nearest hospital, Methodist Medical Center in Oak Ridge, is just 12 miles down the road and has more than 300 beds.
 It is award winning, accepts Medicare patients and is accredited by the Joint Commission.

 Norris does not have senior center, but the East Tennessee Human Resource Agency operates several centers in the county.
 The closest one to Norris is the Clinton Senior Center, about seven miles away.